rachfop/saga-2/tutorial.md

     return f"Undoing booking of flight: {input.book_flight_id}"
 ```

-With your Activities defined, the next step is to set up shared data classes and constants.
+By setting up these compensations, you'll ensure that your system can handle failures gracefully.
-This will ensure that your Activities can exchange data efficiently and reliably within the Workflow.
+Next, you'll focus on defining shared data classes and constants to support your Activities and Workflows.

-## Defining Shared Data Classes and Constants
+## Define Shared Data Classes and Constants

 Shared data classes and constants are used to pass data between Activities and Workflows.
 Common mistakes include using mutable data types such as lists or dictionaries, which can cause unexpected behavior.